MaxRan92/the-meatseed-fund/README.md

 In this section you may find a description of the main sections of the site

 ### Navigation bar
   - It is a common element of all the three pages.
-Allows a smooth navigation through webpages via links to Logo, Home, About and Gallery.
-The active page is signalled in the menu with bright green colour and an underline.
+The navigation bar allows a smooth navigation through webpages via links to Logo, Home, About and Gallery.
+The active page is signalled in the menu with bright green and an underline.
-  - The bar is full responsive and fixed to the top of the page: the user can access all the content through it, without need to press any back key.
+  - The bar is full responsive across devices and fixed to the top of the page: the user can access all the content through it, without need to press any back key.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)